 Energy supply in the UK involves three key elements.
 These are generating energy, transporting it, and selling it to the end user.
 Energy companies can work in any of these areas, and some operate in all of them.

-Here, we take a closer look at how the wholesale markets for gas and electricity function.
+Here, we take a closer look at how the wholesale energy markets for the gas and electricity functions.

 Electricity is a unique product because it can’t be stored in large amounts.
 The means that supply and demand must be balanced, or matched, at all times.
 In the UK, this is primarily done by generators, suppliers, traders and customers buying and selling in the wholesale electricity market.

 Trading takes place in a number of different forms.
 For example, it can be done on the basis of bilateral agreements.
 This refers to contracts struck between generators and suppliers for the purchase of electricity.
 Usually, these agreements are framed by a master contract that is struck for a set period of time, which establishes overarching trading principles.
 Individual trading agreements then establish the set amounts of electricity to be bought, as well as the trading price.
 To help avoid supply and demand imbalances, generators inform the National Grid of the volume of electricity traded before this power is delivered.

 Wholesale electricity trading can also be done on the basis of same day or next day exchanges.
 This involves an auction process that matches selling prices offered by generators with bids from suppliers.
 Again, to avoid market imbalances, the National Grid monitors the traded volumes of electricity.

 On a more long-term basis, electricity is traded through electricity brokers.
 Wholesale trading prices are established on the basis of forecast market development.